 Until she was sixteen years old, Valeria spun wool with work-hardened hands.
 It was only that year that she learned why Valerius had named her after him, when he caught her wandering behind the domus and pinned her, spread-eagled, against a wall with his rough palms and watched her as a hyena might eye his carrion.
 In that moment she sensed an infinity of scents around her, sweet fig marigolds in the earth just beginning to lose the heat of the sun, layered over that the wine on his breath.

 Valeria did not immediately know what he meant by his actions, but when his palm met her cheek with enough force to send her sprawling, tasting blood, she began at once to shriek like the calf before the slaughter, scrambling to grab is ankles.

-And as she screamed, his eyes rolled back, and he began to gasp and spasm and froth, releasing her in his pain.
+And as she screamed, his eyes rolled back, and he began to gasp and spasm and froth, releasing her.
 By the time the other slaves came running, they found her weeping before a corpse.